 49. Reporting period for corresponding reportable offenders

-(1) Despite anything in this Part, a corresponding reportable offender must continue to comply with the reporting obligations imposed by this Part for the longer period (the recognised foreign reporting period) referred to in section 7(b)(i).
+(1) Despite anything in this Part, a corresponding reportable offender must continue to comply with the reporting obligations imposed by this Part for —

+(a) the period (the recognised foreign reporting period) referred to in section 7(b)(i); or

+(b) the period that, apart from this section, he or she would be required to report under this Act,

+whichever is the longer period.

 (2) For the purposes of this section, if a corresponding reportable offender is a corresponding reportable offender under the laws of more than one jurisdiction, the recognised foreign reporting period is the longest period for which he or she would be required to report to the corresponding registrar of a foreign jurisdiction.

+[Section 49 amended by No. 54 of 2012 s.
+19.]

 50. Reporting period for New South Wales reportable offenders

 (1) Subject to subsection (2), a New South Wales reportable offender must continue to comply with the reporting obligations imposed by this Part for the period he or she is required to report in accordance with the New South Wales Act.